TabularEditor/TabularEditorDocs/te3/features/preferences.md

 ### Power BI

 - **Allow unsupported editing**: This option is only relevant when Tabular Editor 3 is used as an external tool for Power BI Desktop.
-When checked, all TOM data modelling properties are available for editing when connected to an instance of Power BI Desktop.
-It's generally recommended to leave this unchecked, to make sure that you do not accidentally make changes to your Power BI file, [that are not supported by Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-external-tools#supported-write-operations).
+When checked, all TOM data modeling properties are available for editing when connected to an instance of Power BI Desktop.
+It's generally recommended to leave this unchecked, to make sure that you do not accidentally make changes to your Power BI file, [that are not supported by Power BI Desktop](xref:desktop-limitations).

 ### Metadata Synchronization